Why UNICEF India relies on voluntary contributions

 UNICEF India relies on the support and donations from businesses and individuals to sustain and expand health, nutrition, water and sanitation, education, and child protection programmes for all girls and boys in India.

 UNICEF and its authorized agencies do not accept cash as a donation.
-If you do experience a situation where cash has been requested, kindly do not proceed with the payment, instead, report this to us using the details below.
+If you experience a situation where cash has been requested, kindly do not proceed with payment; instead, report it to us using the details below.

-In recent years we have been requesting donations to support our work around child survival in India.
-With the onset of emergencies, the most recent being COVID-19, UNICEF India has set up campaigns for fundraising around emergency supplies.
+In recent years, we have been requesting donations to support our work around child survival in India.
+In response to emergencies, including the most recent, COVID-19, UNICEF India has launched campaigns to raise funds for emergency supplies.

 We take this opportunity to thank everyone who is supporting UNICEF India’s work for children in India, and who has donated.